-Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Ministry of Highways (MOH) Ministry of Highways (MOH) assists with road closures and safe highway management.
+Saskatchewan Agencies gency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Support Ministry of Highways (MOH) Ministry of Highways (MOH) assists with road closures and safe highway management.
 MOH Transportation Programs & Services Unit - Rail Manages Saskatchewan's regulated railway infrastructure, The Railway Act and reviews and authorizes construction/opening of provincially regulated railway.
 May inspect all or any part of a railway and provide a written report where the minster: Receives a complaint about the state of repair of any part of a railway.
-For any reason an inspection of a railway is necessary.
+For any reason an inspective of a railway is necessary.
 May conduct audits of the facility and rail operations to ensure compliance with provincial regulations.
 Provide authorization and assistance for the cancellation of services and closure of provincial railway infrastructure.
-Investigate incidents and can issue orders to rectify any deficiencies to bring provincially regulated railway into compliance.
-Accidents and incidents will be investigated as required by Rail Services pursuant to Section 32 of The Railway Act.
+Investigate incidents and can issue orders to rectify any deficiencies to bring provincially regulated railway Act.
+Accident, Incidents will be investigated as required by Rail Services pursuant to Section 32 of The Railway Act.
 Accident/Incidents must be reported following the provincial guideline PRG 1006.
 Work with appropriate local and federal entities to facilitate the restoration of provincial railway infrastructure.
-Notify MOH Transportation Programs & Services A person is killed or sustains a serious in getting on or off or being on board the coming into direct contact with any part The rolling stock or its contents: are involved in a collision or derailment sustain damage that affects the safe op cause or sustain a fire or explosion, or cause damage to the railway that poses rolling stock or to the safety of any persorial post of a quantity of dangerous goods or an greater than the quantity or emission leteral process.
-An incident where: a risk of collision occurs between rolling an unprotected main track or subdivision position; a railway signal displays a less restrictive the intended movement of rolling stock rolling stock occupies a main track or suplace, in contravention of the rules or at The Railway Act; rolling stock passes a signal indicating so any regulation or order made under Them there is an unplanned and uncontrolled a crew member whose duties are direct the rolling stock is unable to perform the incapacitation which poses a threat to renvironment; a person gains unauthorized entry onto the railway line sustains damage that a result of the operation of a train or; a death or serious injury occurs involving direct result of the operations of a train or; a death or serious injury occurs involving direct result of the operations of a train or; rolling stock; or rt of the rolling stock or its contents. t; peration of the rolling stock; s a threat to the safe passage of son, property or the environment. or from a rolling stock consisting emission of radiation that is evel specified in Part 8 of the gulations (Canada). g stock; on track switch is left in an abnormal re indication than that required for k; ubdivision track, or track work takes any regulation or order made under stop in contravention of the rules or the Railway Act; d movement of rolling stock; thy related to the safe operation of their duties as a result of physical the safety of person, property or the person of the rules or the railway property; ffects its safe use, that is not a direct the grailway property that is not a in.
+Notify MOH Transportation Programs & Services A person is killed or sustains a serious in getting on or off or being on board the coming into direct contact with any par The rolling stock or its contents: are involved in a collision or derailment sustain damage that affects the safe op cause or sustain a fire or explosion, or cause damage to the railway that poses rolling stock or to the safety of any pers There is an accidental release on board of a quantity of dangerous goods or an greater than the quantity or emission le Transportation of Dangerous Goods Reg An incident where: a risk of collision occurs between rolling an unprotected main track or subdivision position; a railway signal displays a less restrictiv the intended movement of rolling stock rolling stock occupies a main track or su place, in contravention of the rules or a The Railway Act; rolling stock passes a signal indicating s any regulation or order made under The there is an unplanned and uncontrolled a crew member whose duties are direct the rolling stock is unable to perform the incapacitation which poses a threat to the environment; a person gains unauthorized entry onto the railway line sustains damage that ar result of the operation of a train or; a death or serious injury occurs involvir direct result of the operations of a train njury as a result of: rolling stock; or t of the rolling stock or its contents. ; ereration of the rolling stock; as a threat to the safe passage of son, property or the environment. or from a rolling stock consisting emission of radiation that is evel specified in Part 8 of the gulations (Canada). g stock; on track switch is left in an abnormal e indication than that required for c; ubdivision track, or track work takes any regulation or order made under top in contravention of the rules or e Railway Act; I movement of rolling stock; thy related to the safe operation of heir duties as a result of physical the safety of person, property or the o railway property; ffects its safe use, that is not a direct and railway property that is not a an.